Harshal7797/Java-Trading_Application/README.md

 - Trading Application Workflow
 ![Trading](https://user-images.githubusercontent.com/51926543/62731680-b6b33c00-b9f0-11e9-8a47-78a3489c8411.png)

-- briefly explain the following logic layers or components (3-5 sentences for each)
   - `Controller` : Parse user inputs and then calls the corresponding service method.
   - `Service` : This component is knows as Business logic.
 In computer software a business logic is the part of program that encodes the real-world` business rules` that determines how data can be created, stored and changed.`Business Rules` describe the operation, definitions and constraints that apply to an organization.
   - `Dao` : Data Access Object which handles various object.
 DAO is used to map the retrieved information from `IEX Cloud` and then latter use it to persist data into `PSQL` database.